-2020 Recipients of Plant Nutrition Scholarship Award Announced
+2020 Recipients of Plant Nutrition Scholar Award Announced

 Awards of USD $2,000 have been conferred to these ten African graduate students enrolled in science programs relevant to plant nutrition and management of crop nutrients.
 The awards are made in recognition of their academic and research efforts, and are sponsored by the African Plant Nutrition Institute (APNI), Mohammed VI Polytechnic University (UM6P), and OCP Group.

 Mr. Sulaimon BASIRU — Nigeria